AP FACT CHECK: Biden skirts broken promise on Afghan exit

 AP FACT CHECK: Biden skirts broken promise on Afghan exitNew

-“There is no deadline,” Biden said.
+“There is no deadline,” Biden said Tuesday.
 But with its forces withdrawn, the U.S. is left with diplomatic persuasion instead of military muscle to get the Taliban extremists who’ve been fighting the U.S. for 20 years to give remaining Americans safe passage out.

 BIDEN: “The bottom line: 90% of Americans in Afghanistan who wanted to leave were able to leave.
 For those remaining Americans, there is no deadline.
 We remain committed to get them out, if they want to come out.
 Secretary of State Blinken is leading the continued diplomatic efforts to ensure safe passage for any American, Afghan partner or foreign national who wants to leave Afghanistan.” — White House remarks.